mnguerra/copydirs/readme.md

 ## Overview

 This little utility copies a list of directories in a specific path.
-Its purpose is to serve as very poor utility of backup, without any complication.
+Its purpose is to serve as very little utility of backup, without no complication, time-stamping and so on.

-It copies the list of directories (with the same structure they have in its original place, same volume, no incremental copy) to a specific path where it adds a new directory with the data of the copy (yyyymmdd).
+It copies a list of directories (with the same structure they have in its original place, same size - no incremental copy) to a specific path where it adds a new directory with the data of the copy (yyyymmdd).

 Having a per data structure allows you to have some sort of backups, ordered by date (of course, if you want more advanced characteristics, as incremental copies and so on, you can use any of the available free and more advanced tools).